Eisenhower High School (Michigan)

-Dwight D. Eisenhower Senior High School, occasionally referred to as simply "Ike", is a high school located in the Metropolitan Detroit suburb of Shelby Township, Michigan, United States.
-It is consistently ranked as the top performing high school in Macomb County.
+Dwight D. Eisenhower Senior High School (colloquially referred to as Ike), is a high school located in the Metro Detroit suburb of Shelby Township, Michigan, United States.

 History

 Opened in 1972, Eisenhower is one of two public high school located in Shelby Township.
 Until the 1990s, the school had a Washington Township mailing address.
 As the surrounding area began to develop, the zip code boundaries changed and the school fell into a Shelby Township zip code.
 The original design of the school had few windows and no walls in the individual wings, giving the school an open concept.
 This open concept failed, as multiple classes could be heard at the same time.
 The building was quickly segmented into its current classroom structure.
 Today, the surrounding area is suburban (a part of Metro Detroit), and has subdivisions and strip-malls within the school's immediate proximity.
 Over the years, Eisenhower has received several renovations.
 In 2002, the restrooms adjacent to the Commons were extensively renovated.
 In 2004, the current media center and library were constructed.
 The following year, in 2005, the Performing Arts Center (PAC) was constructed on the easternmost side of the school.